tmbuza/eda-app-template/README.md

 ### Create conda environment
 - Name `-n eda`
 - Python version = 3.10
-> change the environment name and the version as you please.
+> Change the environment name and the version as you please.

 ```
 conda create -n eda python=3.10